PySimpleGUI/PySimpleGUI/readme.md

    ![everything bagel](https://user-images.githubusercontent.com/13696193/45914128-87163800-be0e-11e8-9a83-7ee5960e88b9.jpg)

 Clicking the Submit button caused the window call to return.
-The call to Popup resulted in this dialog box.
+The call to Popup resulted in this window.

 ![everything bagel reseults](https://user-images.githubusercontent.com/13696193/45914129-87aece80-be0e-11e8-8aae-9a483a9ad4a6.jpg)

 **`Note, button value can be None`**.
 The value for `button` will be the text that is displayed on the button element when it was created.
 If the user closed the window using something other than a button, then `button` will be `None`.
+It is ***vitally*** ***important*** that your code contain the proper checks for None.
+Always give your users a way out of the window.
+Otherwise you'll end up  with windows that never properly close.

-You can see in the Popup that the values returned are a list.
+You can see in the results Popup window that the values returned are a list.
 Each input field in the window generates one item in the return values list.
 All input fields return a `string` except for Check Boxes and Radio Buttons.
 These return `bool`.

 ---
 # Building Custom windows